SoftwareDesignLab/SBOM-Plugfest/README.md

 >
 > ## v3.1.1 -- 5/5/23
 > ### README
-> - Updated README.md with a more complete and recent description of features.
+> - Updated README.md with a more accurate and recent description of features.

 ## Differ
 - Compares two SBOMs supporting CycloneDX XML and SPDX Tag-Value